KonectU/Konect_U/README.md

-# Konectu Telemetry Data Collection 📈

-## Overview

-At Konectu, we aim to build a dataset that can be used by the AI community to develop better Large Action Models (LAMs) for improving Web Agents.
-These datasets help refine and create more intelligent web automation tools.
-You can find our ongoing work on the [BigAction HuggingFace page](https://huggingface.co/BigAction).

-This README outlines the data we collect from users, how it contributes to our mission, and the potential consequences of this data collection.

-## Data Collected by Konectu

-To create a robust and useful dataset, Konectu collects the following telemetry data by default:

-- **Version of Konectu installed**: The version of the software being used.
-- **Code / List of actions generated for each web action step**: The actions performed by the agent in interacting with web pages.
-- **The past actions**: A history of previous actions taken during a session.
-- **The "observations"**: The method used to check the current state of the webpage (e.g., DOM analysis).
-- **LLM used**: The type of language model utilized (e.g., GPT-4).
-- **Multi-modal LLM used**: If a multi-modal model is used (e.g., GPT-4 multimodal), this will be recorded.
-- **Randomly generated anonymous user ID**: A unique, non-identifiable ID is assigned to each user session.
-- **Interface type**: Whether you are using a CLI command (`konectu-qa` for example), the Gradio demo, or our library directly.
-- **The objective used**: The task or objective the agent is working towards (e.g., form submission, data extraction).
-- **The chain of thoughts on the agent**: The reasoning process behind the agent’s decisions (also known as chain-of-thoughts).
-- **The interaction zone on the page**: The specific area on the webpage the agent interacted with (bounding box).
-- **The viewport size of your browser**: The dimensions of the user's browser window.
-- **The current step**: The specific step the agent is performing in the task sequence.
-- **The instruction(s) generated & the current engine used**: The generated instructions and the engine currently driving the interaction.
-- **Token costs & usages**: Data related to token consumption, which includes cost and usage metrics.

-## Consequences of Data Collection

-### Positive Consequences

-1. **Advancement of AI Development**: By collecting this data, we are contributing to the development of Large Action Models (LAMs) that can automate complex web interactions more effectively.
-2. **Improved Web Agents**: These datasets will help improve the accuracy and intelligence of Web Agents, leading to more capable and efficient systems.
-3. **Collaborative AI Research**: By sharing this data on platforms like HuggingFace, we foster an environment of open collaboration with the AI community, accelerating progress in AI model development.
-4. **Personalization & User Experience**: Understanding user actions and objectives helps improve and personalize user interactions with Konectu.

-a

-## Data Usage & Privacy

-We strive to balance the need for data to improve our models with the privacy and security concerns of our users.
-The data collected is used **solely for the purpose of improving Web Agents and Large Action Models**, and it is shared with the AI community only in a manner that respects user anonymity.

-### Key Principles

-- **Anonymization**: We ensure all data is tied to a randomly generated anonymous user ID.
-- **Transparency**: Users are informed about what data is collected and how it is used.
-- **Data Minimization**: We only collect the data necessary to improve Web Agents and LAMs.
-- **Security**: All collected data is stored securely and handled with strict security protocols.

-## Opt-Out

-Currently, data collection is enabled by default, but we are working on mechanisms that allow users to **opt out** of data collection.
-Stay tuned for updates on this.

-## Getting Started 🚀

-To get started with Konectu, check out our documentation and usage guides.
-Once you have installed Konectu, telemetry data will be collected as outlined above, contributing to the improvement of AI systems.

-For more information, visit our [BigAction HuggingFace page](https://huggingface.co/BigAction).

----

-Thank you for contributing to the advancement of AI and Web Agents!
-Your interactions with Konectu help us build better systems for everyone.

-## License

-Konectu is open-source software.
-See the [LICENSE](LICENSE) file for more information.
+## Konectu

+Konectu is an open-source framework designed for developers who want to create AI Web Agents to automate processes for their end users.

+Our Web Agents can take an objective, such as "Print installation steps for Hugging Face's Diffusers library," and generate and perform the actions required to achieve the objective.

+Konectu Agents are made up of:

+- A World Model that takes an objective and the current state (aka the current web page) and outputs an appropriate set of instructions.
+- An Action Engine which “compiles” these instructions into action code, e.g., Selenium or Playwright & executes them

+### Konectu QA: Dedicated tooling for QA Engineers
+**🌊 Built on Konectu**

+Konectu QA is a tool tailored for QA engineers leveraging our framework.

+It allows you to automate test writing by turning Gherkin specs into easy-to-integrate tests.
+Konectu QA is a project leveraging the Konectu framework behind the scenes to make web testing 10x more efficient.

+## Key Features

+- ✅ [Built-in Contexts]
+- ✅ [Customizable configuration]
+- ✅ [A test runner]
+- ✅ A [Token Counter]
+- ✅ [Logging tools]
+- ✅ [Gradio interface]
+- ✅ [Debugging tools]
+- ✅ [A Chrome Extension]

+## Key Benefits

+* Faster test creation: generate Pytest code directly from test scenarios by leveraging LaVague Agents.
+* Reduced maintenance: AI element selection adapts to UI changes, lowering the upkeeping needed when the site changes.

+## Installation
+Installing the latest release
+You can install the latest release of Konectu with the following command:

+''' pip install Konectu '''

+This will install a core bundle of Konectu packages required for usage of Konectu with default configurations - you can see which packages are included in this bundle in out pyproject.toml file at the root of our repo.

+Optional Konectu packages

+If you want to use packages not included in our default bundle, you will need to manually install the relevant package.

+For example, if you want to use a non-default context such as the Gemini context.
+You would need to run:

+''' pip install Konectu.contexts.gemini '''

+## Installing from source
+If you want to install from source, you can do so by cloning the repo and running the following command from the root of the repo:

+''' pip install -e . '''

+## 📈 Data collection

+We want to build a dataset that can be used by the AI community to build better Large Action Models for better Web Agents.

+This is why Konectu collects the following user data telemetry by default:

+- Version of Konectu installed
+- Code / List of actions generated for each web action step
+- The past actions
+- The "observations" (method used to check the current page)
+- LLM used (i.e GPT4)
+- Multi modal LLM used (i.e GPT4)
+- Randomly generated anonymous user ID
+- Whether you are using a CLI command (Konectu-qa for example), the Gradio demo or our library directly.
+- The objective used
+- The chain of thoughts on the agent
+- The interaction zone on the page (bounding box)
+- The viewport size of your browser
+- The current step
+- The instruction(s) generated & the current engine used
+- The token costs & usages
+- The URL you performed an action on
+- Whether the action failed or succeeded
+- The extra used data specified
+- Error message, where relevant
+- The source nodes (chunks of HTML code retrieved from the web page to perform this action)